Dimithrandir/parlia/README.md

 `padding` - Padding between the edge of the SVG element and the parliament in pixels.
 Default is `12`.

 `centralAngle` - A number representing the central angle over which the parliament spans in degrees.
-Values over 180 have no effect.
+Only values between 1 and 180 have effect.
 Default is `180`.

 #### Return value